 2008 – Rod Redcay started volunteering at different school events and activities.

-2010 – Rod gathered a Board of Directors and started the process of forming the REAL Life Community Services formerly known as R.E.A.L.
+2010 – Rod gathered a Board of Directors and started the process of forming the REAL Life Community Services formally known as R.E.A.L.
 Youth Ministries.
 R.E.A.L. was an acronym for “relational evangelism affecting lives.”
 The first board members were Rachel and Kris Zajac, Brad and Sarah Sauder, Deryl Hurst, Steve Goble and Sunny Redcay.

 2011 – R.E.A.L.
 Youth Ministry received its confirmation from the IRS that is was a 501©3 REAL Life Community Services.